Charles in Charge: Syndication changes

-When the show returned in 1987, only Scott Baio and Willie Aames returned from the original cast, as the producers reworked the story to accommodate the changes in cast.
+When the show returned in 1987, only Scott Baio and Willie Aames returned from the original cast, and the producers reworked the story to accommodate the changes in cast.

 The second season's first episode featured Charles returning to New Brunswick from his summer vacation, only to discover an unfamiliar family living in the Pembrokes' home.
 He learns that the Pembrokes left New Jersey while he was away and have moved across the country to Seattle.
 The new family, the Powells, agreed to sublet the house from the Pembrokes, which included retaining Charles' services as live-in babysitter.

-The Powell clan consisted of mother Ellen and grandfather Walter, who was Ellen's husband's widowed father and who was living with them to fulfill his son's role as he served overseas in the U.S. Navy.
+The Powell clan consisted of mother Ellen and grandfather Walter, who was Ellen's widowed father-in-law and was living with them to fill a fatherhood role as his son served overseas in the U.S. Navy.
 Like the Pembrokes, the Powells also had three children, daughters Jamie and Sarah and younger brother Adam.

 Charles' previously unseen widowed mother Lillian became a central character in the revival series.
-She was played by Ellen Travolta, which marked the second time that she had played mother to a character portrayed by Baio; she had done the same thing on Joanie Loves Chachi several years earlier (although she first played cousin Jimmy Baio’s mother on a 1978 episode of The Love Boat).
+She was played by Ellen Travolta, which marked the second time that she had played mother to a character portrayed by Baio; she had done the same thing on Happy Days and its spinoff, Joanie Loves Chachi, several years earlier.